Oostburg High School

 April is poetry month!
 View all of our readings from 2020 here.

-Good morning, Parents.
+Good afternoon, Parents.

 Choosing classes with a definite goal in mind will better prepare the student for the future.
 A high school program will need to reflect one’s abilities, interests, and goals.
 Course selection should fulfill graduation requirements as well as keep the student’s vocational focus and higher education entrance requirements in mind.
 Any program should be taken with value, meaning, and appeal to the student.
 All students are required to earn 27 credits and pass all required classes in order to graduate and receive a diploma from Oostburg High School.
 Note: Any course that has an * by its title is considered a college prep course and is weighted on a 5 point scale.
 For further information or assistance in selecting courses, please contact the OHS Counseling Department.